How to Create a Demand Generation Funnel – Strategy+Examples

 Yes, we know we have already told you how building a persona helps.
 But, reiterating it makes sense because it’s such an important step.
 It’s important to recognize the right target audience for your campaigns to keep the bottom of the funnel as wide as possible.
-Only when your audience selection is right will it turn into leads which you can then nurture to convert into buyers.
+Only when your audience selection is right will it turn into leads that you can then nurture to convert into buyers?

 Thinking about how to build buyer personas?
 Use tools like HubSpot’s ‘Make My Persona Tool’ to create a persona that helps optimize your demand marketing.

 If your audience wants to buy chocolates, would you give them chocolates or toothpaste?
 Obviously the former.
 Similarly, offer content that your audience actually wants.
 Use your content to answer their questions.
 Give them real-time value.

 How?
 Use interactive content.
 For example, this calculator answers the user’s question about whether they should get a PPC agency or go in-house.

 Communicating With Prospects

 It doesn’t make sense to offer the content if you aren’t offering it on the right platform.
 You need to decide the right channels for sharing your content.
 While emails might work for some, social media is a killer strategy for others.
 It’s your place to choose from the various available options.
 Make the right choice, friend.
 It matters!